Infectious Diseases Program Explanation

 Educational Sessions and Workshops

-Many of of our UC Davis fellows may present at ID Week or participate other national or regional educational sessions.
+Many of our UC Davis fellows may present at ID Week or participate other national or regional educational sessions.

 Infectious Diseases Program At a Glance

-Example schedule for PGY4 & PGY5 years as an Infectious Diseases Fellow.
+Example schedule as an Infectious Diseases Fellow.

-Travel Medicine Clinic 6 clinics 6 clinics
+Travel Medicine Clinic 6 clinics per year

 *An optional third year of fellowship is available for those desiring additional training, particularly in academics and research.